da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

     cb.implementation.distributedConversion=irodsFederatedDistributedConversionAdapter

 The given settings for distributedConversion must be used the same way like the grid implementation.
-(Don't mix them)
+(Don't mix them) In case of having an isolated presentation node, you might only have to define the respective  cb.implementation.distributedConversion setting .

 ## Upgrade iRODS